Azure-Samples/azure-video-indexer-samples/Terraform-Deploy/README.md

 <br>

 > **Notes:**
-> - this sample is *not* for connecting an existing Azure Video Indexer classic account to an ARM-Based Video Analyzer for Media account.
+> - this sample is *not* for connecting an existing Azure Video Indexer classic account to an ARM-Based Video Indexer account.
 > - this sample does not cover the usage of Terraform and its various CLI options. <br> for more information about Terraform please visit https://www.terraform.io/intro